nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `list` followed by `delete 2` deletes the 2nd person in the FAILS.
+- `list` followed by `delete 2` deletes the 2nd person in FAILS.
 - `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`

-Clears all entries from the FAILS.
+Clears all entries from FAILS.

 Format: `clear`